-Applications will be accepted from April 16, 2018 – May 25, 2018.
+Applications: Applications will be accepted from April 16, 2018 – May 25, 2018.
 Each application will be reviewed and ranked based on conservation merit and benefit to natural resources, and estimated project costs.
 All applications received will be ranked by June 7th.
 Funding will be made to those who meet ranking criteria, until all funds are allocated.
 Notification letters will be mailed to all applicants within 10 days of completed ranking.

 Applications within city limits are not eligible.

-their current COUNTY TAX BILL and submit with their application.
+**All applicants must provide a copy of their current COUNTY TAX BILL and submit with their application.

 (Do not submit the County Valuation Notice).

 County Tax Bill copies can be obtained through your county assessor’s office.

 Categories for applications: